 The team of experts at Easton Dermatology Associates use advanced Icon™ laser technology to target acne scars and diminish their appearance.
 It works by delivering microbeams of light deep into the dermis of your skin, where they cause miniscule perforations in the scar tissue.
 This triggers your body’s healing response, which stimulates collagen growth and helps tighten underlying tissues.

 Laser treatments promote healthier, smoother-looking skin with few side effects, and usually require little or no recovery time.
-Lasers can be used to treat acne scarring on any part of your body, and is an excellent choice for patients who want to reduce the appearance of widespread scarring.
+Lasers can be used to treat acne scarring on any part of your body, and is an excellent choice for patients who want to reduce the appearance of acne scarring.

 At Easton Dermatology Associates, we accept most major insurance plans.
 Here is a list of some of the plans we accept.
 Please contact our office if you do not see your insurance provider listed.